jfrazx/jstructs/README.md

 # JStructs

 Structs for JavaScript, yay!!
-A simple Ruby-like Struct factory for JavaScript
+A Ruby-like Struct factory for JavaScript

 ## Installation